BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/toolchain.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="1209", ATTRS{idProduct}=="5bf0", MODE="0664", GROUP="plugdev"
 ```

-Install dfu-util:
+Install dfu-util (FOMU/OrangeCrab):
 ```
 $ sudo apt-get install dfu-util
 ```

-Plug the FOMU and test it:
+Plug the FOMU or the OrangeCrab (with its button pushed) and test it:
 ```
 $ dfu-util -l
 ```